Chris Tarrant

-Tarrant's career began in 1972, when he was hired by the since-dissolved television network ATV.
+Tarrant's career began in 1972 when he was hired by the television broadcaster ATV.
 He presented ATV Today, a current affairs programme serving the Midlands area of England, until 1982.
-Tarrant rose to prominence after becoming a co-host on Tiswas, the children's television show broadcast on a Saturday morning from 1974 to 1981.
-Tarrant was a member of the Four Bucketeers group, whose single "Bucket Of Water Song" reached No. 26 in the UK Singles Chart in 1980.
-In January 1982, along with Bob Carolgees, John Gorman, Randolph Sutherland and Lenny Henry, Tarrant launched a late-night show, O.T.T. ("Over the Top"), thought of as an "adult" version of Tiswas, which despite being short-lived, was very popular amongst adults.
+Tarrant rose to prominence after becoming a co-host on Tiswas, the children's television show broadcast on Saturday mornings from 1974 to 1981.
+Tarrant was a member of the Four Bucketeers group, whose single "Bucket of Water Song" reached No. 26 in the UK Singles Chart in 1980.
+In January 1982, along with Bob Carolgees, John Gorman, Randolph Sutherland and Lenny Henry, Tarrant launched a late-night show, O.T.T. ("Over the Top"), thought of as an "adult" version of Tiswas, which despite being short-lived, was popular among adults.
 His co-host Sally James presented the concurrent and final series of Tiswas alone.

 Tarrant was a Capital Radio host from 1984 to 2004, presenting the early-morning show Capital Breakfast.
 The show was highly popular, increasing Capital Radio's audience share in London.
-Tarrant presented the ITV game show Who Wants to Be a Millionaire? from 1998 to 2014, while also providing some audio recordings for some console games, and a tabletop game made by Tiger Electronics based on the show.
-He recorded a total of 592 episodes across 30 series, in which a total of five contestants won the cash prize of £1 million.
-Since Millionaire, Tarrant found successful presenting parts harder to come by, hosting a series of failed game shows for ITV.
-In 2012, Tarrant began a travel documentary series, Chris Tarrant: Extreme Railways, which has been compared with similar programmes presented by Michael Palin and Michael Portillo.
+Tarrant presented the ITV game show Who Wants to Be a Millionaire? from 1998 to 2014, while also providing audio recordings for some console games, and a tabletop game made by Tiger Electronics based on the show.
+He recorded a total of 592 episodes across 30 series, in which five contestants won the top cash prize of £1 million.
+In 2012, Tarrant began a travel documentary series, Chris Tarrant: Extreme Railways, with locations including the Congo-Ocean Railway, the Ghan across Australia and the Konkan Railway in India.

+Tarrant's other television credits include Tarrant on TV, a programme that shows clips featuring a number of unusual television programmes from around the world, and Tarrant Lets the Kids Loose, a programme which gives three- to six-year-olds the chance to fulfil their greatest ambitions in the adult world.
+He also hosted several other game shows, including It's Not What You Know and The Colour of Money.
+Tarrant was appointed an OBE in 2004 for his charity work, in particular his campaigning on behalf of disadvantaged children.
+In 2006, he was ranked number 38 in ITV's poll of TV's 50 Greatest Stars.
+Tarrant announced his retirement in December 2024, after 52 years in television.